Hoi Polloi: Production notes

 The idea for Hoi Polloi came from Moe Howard's wife, Helen, who was offered either screen credit or money (she took the latter).
 Moe later stated that the plot of Hoi Polloi was so good that it bore repeating.
 The Stooges reworked the film twice more, as Half-Wits Holiday in 1947 (Curly's final starring role) and Pies and Guys in 1958.
 Filming for Hoi Polloi was completed May 2–6, 1935.

 In the first street scene where the Stooges are rubbish sanitation workers, the original "Hollywoodland" sign is visible in the distance.
 On the street is a marquee advertising the film Mississippi featuring Bing Crosby.
 Coincidentally, this film also co-stars Fred Kohler who portrayed Double Deal Decker in the short Horses' Collars released the same year.

+The movie theater mentioned above was the Larchmont Theatre at 149 North Larchmont Blvd in Los Angeles.

 In the Three Stooges 75th Anniversary Special, hosted by Woody Harrelson, the dancing scene with Geneva Mitchell was voted by the fans as their favorite Stooge moment of all time.
 The dancing sequence footage would be reused in 1941's In the Sweet Pie and Pie.

 This is the first of three shorts in which Curly gets a sofa spring attached to his back.
 The spring gag would be used again in Three Little Sew and Sews, An Ache in Every Stake, with Shemp Howard in Hugs and Mugs and Curly-Joe DeRita in Have Rocket, Will Travel.

 During the dance sequence, Larry loses his shoe.
 At one point actress Phyllis Crane, dancing with Moe, trips on the shoe and falls down, visibly striking her head on the floor; this was not scripted.

 A colorized version of this film was released in 2006.
 It was not released on a Stooge DVD, but rather as a hastily added DVD bonus feature for the Jamie Foxx movie Breakin' All the Rules.